ntu-dsi-dcn/ntu-dsi-dcn/README.md

 ./waf configure
 ```

-- To compile the NTU-DSI-DCN simulation framework
+- To compile the NTU-DSI-DCN simulation framework, run the following command

 ```
 ./waf